hgcl/clara-le/pages/posts/33-post-sicily.md

 dataTag: ["weekly"]
 ---

 Our first trip to Sicily came to an end yesterday, as we took a 13-hour ferry from Palermo (Sicily) to Cagliari (Sardinia).
-These two last weeks in Sicily were full of discoveries.
-We are bringing back home some new recipes—_caponata, pasta alla Trapanese, panelle,pistacchio pesto_, and also many bottles of local specialties[^1].
+The two last weeks in Sicily were [full of discoveries](/posts/sicilian-notes).
+We are bringing back home some new recipes—_caponata, pasta alla Trapanese, panelle, pistacchio pesto_, and also many bottles of local specialties[^1].

 Another thing I am bringing back home is inspiration from people I've met and things I've seen on the way:
 - Isabel and Baptiste, singing and dancing their hearts out during our roadtrip
-- The rich sea flora / fauna that can be seen with a simple snorkeling mask
+- The rich sea flora / fauna that can be observed with a simple snorkeling mask
 - Sicilians love for good produces
 - Davide and his wife starting to make their own wine, honey and olive oil
 - Those winemakers offering us a bottle of wine out of nowhere